bitsofcotton/p2/README.md

 # p2
-(i)  Categorize input stream and predict with them (with nonlinear ones).
-(ii) Do twice (i) to get const. result on the dimension, then, correct it.
+(i)  Categorize input stream and predict with them (with nonlinear ones), and do twice them to get constant then correct it.

 # Description:
 If we don't have better prediction with p0, p1, we categorize series of input and predict with them by catgp.
 In this case, if there's pattenizable jamming into data series, we can correct them.
+Do twice this causs vanishing variable on result in dimension meaning, then, const. correct returns rational better result.
 This is equivalent to suppose input depends some switched program series, and, same data results same result on the range.

-If catgp doesn't predict well, do twice causs vanishing variable on result in dimension meaning, then, const. correct returns rational better result.

 # General Tips
 If there exists correctly predict next one step with \[...,x_n,f(...,x_n),f(...,f(...,x_n)),..\], f should be linear because \[...,a\*x_n+b,a\*f(...,x_n)+b,a\*f(...,f(...,x_n))+b,...\].
 This concludes the structure of f is f(x):=(\<a,x\>).
 So p0 and p1 is reasonable in this meaning.
 But, if there exists predictor function, there is able to be non-predictable function on the meaning to them. (because there exists the stream that flip the predicted ones.)